 The way that Gracenote and All Music identify an audio CD is by analyzing the number of tracks, their exact lengths, and finding a match in their database.
 This is why it’s not uncommon to see a few possible matches when you insert a CD with only a few tracks.
-The odds of the number of tracks and their lengths matching an existing CD are much greater for CDs with few tracks.
+The odds of the number of tracks and their respective lengths matching an existing CD are much greater for CDs with fewer tracks.
 It’s important to wait until you have a final master to submit the info to Gracenote and All Music, as sometimes track lengths can change slightly throughout the mastering process as changes are made.

 Submissions to All Music must be done by mailing them a physical copy of your CD.
 More info here.

 Once the info is submitted, it can take roughly 48 hours to be active via Gracenote, and 4-6 weeks for All Music (Windows Media Player).

 Missing our best stuff?

 Sign up to be the first to learn about new tutorials, sales, giveaways and more.